tlswg/tls13-spec/draft-ietf-tls-tls13.md

 require a client write IV and a server write IV.

 When keys are generated, the then current master secret (MS) is used as an entropy source.
-For handshake records, this means the hs_master_secret.
+For handshake records, this means hs_master_secret1 or hs_master_secret2.
 For application data, records, this means the regular master_secret.

 To generate the key material, compute